nubificus/bunny/README.md

 a smaller memory footprint, increased performance, and more robust security than containers.
 Therefore, Unikernels could be very useful in cloud deployments, especially for microservices and function deployments.
-However, Unikernels are notorious for being difficult to build and even execute them.
+However, Unikernels are notorious for being difficult to build and even deploy them.

 In order to provide a user-friendly build process for unikernels and let the users build and use them as easy as containers we build `bunny`.
 The main goal of `bunny` is to provide a unified and simplified process of building and packaging unikernels.
-With `bunny`, a user can simply build an application as a unikernel and get its binary or even package it as an OCI image with all necessary metadata to run it with [urunc](https://github.com/nubificus/urunc).
+With `bunny`, a user can simply build an application as a unikernel and even package it as an OCI image with all necessary metadata to run it with [urunc](https://github.com/nubificus/urunc).

 `bunny` is based on [pun](https://github.com/nubificus/pun) a tool that packages already built unikernels in OCI images for `urunc`.
-THis functionality is and will be supported from `bunny` as well.
+This functionality is and will be supported from `bunny` as well.
 However, `bunny` is also able to build unikernels from scratch.